Sanushi-Salgado/Pig-Dice-Game/README.md

 - To start a new game, press the NEW GAME button
 - A player cannot continue to play, after there's a winner.
 He/She should start a new game.
-- Optinoally a player can specify a final winning score in the text box provided.
+- Optionally a player can specify a final winning score in the text box provided.
 Otherwise the default winning score will be 100 points.